bentonelli/bentonelli.github.io/_pages/papers.md

 ---

 {% include base_path %}
+**Tonelli BA**, C Youngflesh, MW Tingley.
+Geomagnetic disturbance associated with increased vagrancy in migratory landbirds.
+Accepted at Scientific Reports.

 Neate-Clegg, MHC, **BA Tonelli**, C Youngflesh, JX Wu, GA Montgomery, ÇH Şekercioğlu, MW Tingley.
 What is an urban bird?
 Trait-based predictions of urban tolerance for the world’s birds are modulated by latitude and human population density.
 Preprint available on bioRxiv DOI: 10.1101/2022.10.28.514262

-**Tonelli BA**, C Youngflesh, MW Tingley.
-Geomagnetic disturbance associated with increased vagrancy in migratory landbirds.
-In review

 **Tonelli BA**, Dearborn DC.
 2019.
 An individual-based model for the dispersal of Ixodes scapularis by ovenbirds and wood thrushes during fall migration.
 Ticks and Tick-borne Diseases 10:1096-1104 [Download](http://bentonelli.github.io/files/T_D_2018.pdf)